elastos/Elastos.Developer.Website/content/faq_roadmap/faq/faq_blockchain.md

 {{% faqentry question="Let's say a friendchain and sidechain run side by side, are they then able to guarantee more uptime and general robustness or would they experience more downtime in case one of them runs into issues of any kind?
 Can the friendchain or sidechain affect the robustness of its counterpart in any way is what I am wondering?" %}}

 There is little to no reason why a sidechain and a friendchain would need to interact so much with each other.
-In fact, it should be the other way around where the idea of a sidechain is so that the request doesn’t need to go outside of elastos ecosystem so everything is easy to implement and also faster and more robust.
-DApps should be able to just work fine by just interacting with the sidechains on elastos.
+In fact, it should be the other way around where the idea of a sidechain is so that the request doesn’t need to go outside of elastos ecosystem so everything is easy to implement and also faster and more robust. dApps should be able to just work fine by just interacting with the sidechains on elastos.
 When you port ethereum to elastos, it means this would be a sidechain and elastos apps can directly have ethereum smart contracts via the sidechain.
 Sidechains always live within the elastos ecosystem.
 Friendchains on the other hand are other public Blockchains which live outside the elastos ecosystem.
 So ethereum public chain will always be a friendchain.
 A ported ethereum will be called an Ethereum sidechain.
 That’s the basic idea of sidechains and friendchains

 {{% /faqentry %}}